 2. Present at or attend an oral session via Zoom and participate in the Q&A

-Deadline to upload slides: All speakers (both in-person and virtual) will need to upload their presentation slides to the meeting website by Friday, 27 September.
-File upload guidelines will be provided closer to date.
+Deadline to upload slides: All speakers (both in-person and virtual) will need to upload presentation slides by Friday, 4 October.
+Please see presenter instructions for more information on presentation formats, and useful resources.

 3. View posters and listen to lightning talks via the meeting app

-Deadline to upload posters and lightning talks: All poster presenters (both in-person and virtual) will need to upload their poster PDFs and lightning talk recordings by Thursday, 26 September.
+Deadline to upload posters and lightning talks: All poster presenters (both in-person and virtual) will need to upload their poster PDFs and lightning talk recordings by Friday, 4 October.
 File upload guidelines will be provided closer to date.
+Please see presenter instructions for more information on poster size, printing information, and other useful resources.

 4. Interact with other poster presenters or attendees via Slack or Zoom